 Putting defects right is a free service, but it is not a day to day repairs and maintenance or wear and tear service.
-Please make sure that when you report an issue as a defect, you describe the matter to Moat's team as clearly as you possibly can.
-If the house builder attends to fix your defect and discovers that it is not actually a defect, you could be charged a fee to cover the associated costs.
-At the end of the defects period, we will contact you to ensure that the works have been completed to your satisfaction and to seek feedback from you regarding the service.
+Please make sure that when you report an issue as a defect, you describe the matter to us as clearly as you possibly can.
+At the end of the defects period, we will contact you to make sure that the works have been completed to your satisfaction and to ask for feedback from you regarding the service.